Argual/Satisfactory-ArgualFluidPressurizer/README.md

 - Pressurized and Compressed fluids have the same icons as their normal variants.
 >No plans to change this for now.

+### Translations

+You can submit translations as [new issues](https://github.com/Argual/Satisfactory-ArgualFluidPressurizer/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen).
+Make sure to follow the [example](https://github.com/Argual/Satisfactory-ArgualFluidPressurizer/issues/1) by correctly labeling the issue.
+Translations must be in Json format with only the values edited.

+Supported languages:
+- English
+- German

 ### Screenshots

 The screenshots below show a 100% efficient conversion of 1200m³/min water to 120m³/min compressed water.
 The images also demonstrate that the final result (compressed water) does not need pumps to flow into the elevated buffer.